-fighting to overthrow Jim Crow.
+NAACP members rightly feared violent retaliation from white supremacists for their membership in an organization then actively fighting to overthrow Jim Crow.
 Ample evidence of past retaliation and threats had been presented to the Court.
-Requiring the NAACP to turn over its member list to a state government that would very likely make that information available to violent white supremacist organizations, the Court concluded, would reasonably prevent at least some of those members from engaging in further speech and/or association.
+Requiring the NAACP to turn over its member list to a state government that would very likely make that available to information violent white supremacist organizations, the Court concluded, would reasonably prevent at least some of those members from engaging in further speech and/or association.

 Citizens United, 882 F.3d at 381 (emphasis added) (internal citations omitted).
-Later in the opinion, the Second Circuit again attempted to distinguish NAACP by observing that civil rights activists had encountered not merely hostility but violent retribution:
+Later in the opinion, the Second Circuit again attempted to distinguish NAACP by noting that civil rights activists had encountered not merely hostility but violent retribution: